UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 in a publication or other workflow, a [CreateAction] or [UpdateAction] SHOULD be associated with a *Data Entity*.

 A curation Action MUST have at least one [object] which associates it with either the DataSet or one of its components.

-An Action which creates new *Data entities* - for example, the creation of a new metadata file - SHOULD have these as [result]s.
+An Action which creates new *Data entities*, for example, the creation of a new metadata file, SHOULD have these as [result]s.

 An Action SHOULD have a [name] and MAY have a [description].